Trade directory · San Diego metro · California

 Licensing Requirements

 California requires C-39 Roofing Contractor License.
 Must pass Law & Business exam plus C-39 trade exam.
-Requires 4 years journey-level experience or equivalent combination of education and experience.
-License renewed every 2 years with 12 hours continuing education.
+Requires 4 years journeyman experience OR equivalent combination of experience and education. $300 application fee, $200 license fee.
+Renews every 2 years with 12 hours continuing education.

 §2